 Liability policies help protect your business from the costs related to claims against your company of bodily injury and property damage.
 In the event that a lawsuit is filed against your business, you may incur large legal fees – even if you haven’t done anything wrong.
 Without adequate liability insurance, you may have to pay the legal fees, settlement or judgment out-of-pocket.
 Most businesses need some form of liability insurance.
-The most common liability policies businesses get are general liability, professional liability and commercial umbrella insurance.
+The most common liability policies businesses get are general liability

 Employee Insurance Policies

 There are even options you can add to your policy to help cover lost income.
 This can help you keep paying your fixed costs if your business cannot operate because of property damage.
-Popular property policies include commercial property, and commercial flood.
+Popular property policies include commercial property

 Can I combine different business insurance coverages under one policy?